Pete Davidson: Career

-Early career
+Early career (2013–2014)

 Davidson's earliest onscreen appearance was in the third episode of the MTV comedy series Failosophy, which premiered February 28, 2013.
-The following month, he appeared in "PDA and Moms," a third-season episode of the MTV2 reality TV comedy series Guy Code, the first of four episodes in which he was featured.
+The following month, he appeared in "PDA and Moms", a third-season episode of the MTV2 reality TV comedy series Guy Code, the first of four episodes in which he was featured.
 That June, his first televised standup aired as part of a second-season episode of the Comedy Central program Gotham Comedy Live, which showcases standup comedians at the Gotham Comedy Club in New York City.
 The following month, he returned to MTV2 with an appearance on Nick Cannon Presents: Wild 'N Out, his first of six appearances on that show.
 He subsequently made standup appearances on television and appeared in Brooklyn Nine-Nine.
 In 2014, he acquired a role in a Fox comedy pilot, Sober Companion, but it ultimately did not make it to series.

-Saturday Night Live and other work (2014–2022)
+Saturday Night Live and breakthrough (2014–2022)

-Davidson joined the cast of Saturday Night Live with the show's 40th-season premiere, which debuted on September 27, 2014.
+Davidson joined the cast of Saturday Night Live with the show's 40th-season premiere, which aired on September 27, 2014.
 At age 20, he was the first SNL cast member to be born in the 1990s and one of the youngest cast members ever.
 The first new addition to the cast that season, Davidson was given a chance to audition for the show through regular Bill Hader, whom he had met while filming a small part in the 2015 Judd Apatow feature film comedy Trainwreck.
 Hader subsequently told producer Lorne Michaels about him.
 His debut garnered positive critical notice, with his most noted skits during the season including an Indiana Jones-style sketch in which he and Dwayne "The Rock" Johnson, after being pelted with poison darts, were forced to mutually suck poison out of each other's various body parts, an endeavor that eventually found them entangled in the "69" position.
 Another involved Davidson being shot in the chest with an arrow by Norman Reedus.
+Over the years, Davidson played a number of characters, the most famous being Chad, an easily distracted apathetic man who first appeared in the season 41 episode hosted by Julia Louis-Dreyfus, as a pool boy who becomes entangled with a lonely housewife.

 In March 2015, Davidson was a roaster on the Comedy Central Roast of Justin Bieber, and his set was praised as one of the best of the show.
-Among his bolder jokes was one at the expenses of fellow roaster Snoop Dogg, host Kevin Hart, and their 2004 film Soul Plane.
+Among his bolder jokes was one at the expense of fellow roaster Snoop Dogg, host Kevin Hart, and their 2004 film Soul Plane.
 Davidson, whose firefighter father died responding to the September 11 attacks, called the film "the worst experience of [his] life involving a plane".
 In 2016, he was placed on the Forbes 30 under 30 list.
 In April of that year, Comedy Central filmed Davidson's first stand-up special, Pete Davidson: SMD, in New York City.